 Gift recipients are not allowed to claim a loss on gifted property and you can use the loss to offset other gains you may have.

 What about the transfer of closely held businesses?
 Significant stakes in many closely held businesses have been transferred through gifts.
-Spouses can together give up to $32,000 per year to any number of people using just annual gift exclusions.
-A married couple with three children could transfer $96,000 of value each year.
+Spouses can together give up to $38,000 per year to any number of people using just annual gift exclusions.
+A married couple with three children could transfer $114,000 of value annually (as of 2025).

 Gifts larger than that in any one year are not taxed immediately.
 Instead, a gift return must be filed to report the gift.
-Then, if such gifts over a lifetime or at death total more than the allowable lifetime exclusion (now almost $12.9 million per person), the federal gift or estate tax will kick in.
-Thanks to the 2017 Tax Cuts & Jobs Act, the federal estate tax exclusion is double what it used be and will remain at these higher levels at least until the end of 2025.
+Then, if such gifts over a lifetime or at death total more than the allowable lifetime exclusion (now almost $13.99 million per person), the federal gift or estate tax will kick in.
+Thanks to the 2017 Tax Cuts & Jobs Act, the federal estate tax exclusion is double what it used be in 2017 and will remain at these higher levels at least until the end of 2025.
+If not renewed by Congress in 2025, the exclusion will revert back to 2017 levels adjusted for inflation.

-Therefore, the opportunity to gift businesses or other large non-cash assets has vastly expanded.
+Since the start of 2018, the opportunity to gift businesses or other large non-cash assets has been vastly expanded.
 Quite often, though, such businesses limit who can be the new owner(s).
 In addition, the business may allow transfers only during certain times of year, and most cut off transfers weeks before year-end.
 You will want to know well in advance if such transfers are feasible – all the more reason to start planning now.

 Giving appreciated assets to charities has more than a few tax advantages.

-You can deduct the market value of your donation and avoid capital gains taxes.
+You can deduct a substantial portion of the market value of your donation and avoid capital gains taxes.
 Here’s an example:

 Gifts Made Easy